python-babel/babel/docs/dates.rst

 The ``format_timedelta`` function takes a ``timedelta`` object and returns a human-readable representation.
-This happens at the cost of precision, as it chooses only the most significant unit (such as year, week, or hour) of the difference, and displays that:
+This happens at the cost of precision, as it chooses only the most significant unit (such as year, week or hour) of the difference, and displays that:

 .. code-block:: pycon